Hannalysis/100DaysOfCode/README.md

 I wanted to improve my knowledge by starting to go through the exercises for flex under the foundations folder within the css-exercises provided.
 Today I completed exercises _01-flex-center_ & _02-flex-header_.

-I struggled a bit with the 2nd exercise; I did a fair amount of trial and erroring many flex options inside different containers, and using the DevTools to inspect to try and figure out what styles were being used or overwritten.
+I struggled a bit with the 2nd exercise; I did a fair amount of trial and error for many flex options inside different containers, and using the DevTools to inspect to try and figure out what styles were being used or overwritten.

 ------------